boltronics/cookiecutter-python-project/README.rst

 It is assumed that the new Python package will eventually be:

-- hosted on Github (or perhaps GitLab)
+- hosted on GitHub (or perhaps GitLab)
 - published to PyPI
 - linked to ReadTheDocs.